Easy to Difficult Bible Trivia Quiz

 -

 b.
-Eyes of fire appeared all around the disciples.
+Eyes of fire appeared on the shoulders of all the believers.

 c.
 About 120 followers of Jesus were filled with the Holy Spirit.